It sounds like an oxymoron, but for some people there’s no option but to drive – so how can a car owner reduce their carbon footprint?

 Driving faster uses more fuel.
 According to the Department for Transport, speeding at 80mph uses 10% more fuel than driving at 70mph.
 So sticking within the speed limit is positive in more ways than one.

-Keeping your car well-maintained in general is one of the best ways to ensure you’re running it in an efficient way.
+Keeping your car well-maintained in general is one of the best ways to ensure you’re running it in an efficient way and being a responsible car owner.
 In particular, making sure that the tyres are well-inflated is a biggie: they can improve your gas mileage by 3%.